 I agree with David Meerman Scott most white papers are pretty lame.
 I think if most companies looked at analytics for these they’d see few actually reading what they poured hours of work into.
-In response to his post – I’d like to talk about an idea for many out there that can help you spend your time more wisely – if you are willing to put in the effort.
+The content is too generic and too unfocused on the buyer’s needs.
+Research has shown that building content and service bundles that align with the buyer’s journey is a very effective way to encapsulate your company’s knowledge into pieces the customers are craving.

-A form of white paper I ask clients to write is the “answer-gift” delivered in reaction to a customer question or perhaps a known pain-point.
-Think of it as a FAQ “bonus” page, or a “cheat sheet” designed to become a resource.
+A form of white paper alternative is the “answer-gift” delivered in reaction to a customer question or perhaps a known pain-point.
+Think of it as a FAQ “bonus” page, or a “cheat sheet” designed to become a resource for a particular stakeholder at a particular time in their buyer’s journey.
 This often works best for B2B clients where sales cycles are longish, but I’m even proposing it for retail clients where the decision between products is a bit complex.
+In addition, these “FAQ-like” content bundles can made to work very well in Google Direct Answers.

 “Wow, where’d you get that – it’s great!”